uviclibraries/html-css/act-2.md

 ```

-- Let's go back to our `about.html` page and add an internal link to your `index.html` file.
+- Let's go back to the `about.html` page and add an internal link to the `index.html` file.
 - In your `about.html` file, select some text to turn into a link and wrap that text in the following tags:

 `<a href="index.html">your link text here</a>`